 Dr. Bianca Augustino

 Dr. Augustino is the Owner and Optometrist at Oak City Vision Center.
-She is a Board Certified Optometrist licensed in the states of North Carolina and New York.
+She is an Optometrist licensed in the states of North Carolina and New York.

 You can find him at the office every day lounging in the waiting room, sleeping in one of his many beds around the office, or lending a helping hand to patients picking out frames in our Optical Shop!